All right, news roundup and information overload hour, 800-941-SHAWN, if you want to be a part of the program.

 This is their alternative.

-Getting these people off the street, they shouldn't be allowed to do that.
+They shouldn't be allowed to do that.

 It shouldn't be an alternative to stay on the street.

-And so as a result, the people don't hit rock bottom and and they remain on the street.
+And so as a result, the people don't hit rock bottom and they remain on the street.

-You know, the thing about all things my pillow products, they just work.
+You know, the thing about all things, my pillow products, they just work.

-Mike Lindell, my pillow, they have just made their pillow, my pillow, the original, that much better with my pillow two point oh, the my pillow two point zero has the patented adjustable fill of the original MyPillow, but it now has brand new exclusive fabric that is made with temperature regulating thread.
+The MyPillow 2.0 has the patented adjustable fill of the original MyPillow, but it now has brand new exclusive fabric that is made with temperature regulating thread.

-You're gonna love it.
+You're going to love it.

-When you go to MyPillow.com, click on the Sean Hannity Square, and if you buy one MyPillow 2.0, you get another one absolutely free.
+And if you buy one My Pillow 2.0, you get another one absolutely free.

-The MyPillow 2.0 is made with the temperature regulating technology, 100% made in the U.S. The pillow comes with a 10-year warranty and a 60-day unconditional money back guarantee.
+The MyPillow 2.0 is made with the temperature regulating technology, 100% made in the U.S.

-You can get it by calling 800-9196090, use the promo code Hannity, or simply go to MyPillow.com, click on the Sean Hannity Square, buy one, get one free, the all-new MyPillow 2.0.
+Use the promo code Hannity or simply go to mypillow.com, click on the Sean Hannity Square, buy one, get one free.

 I want to bring private conversations that you and I have had.

-Um I was twenty-two.
+I was 22.

-Oh my gosh.
+Oh, my gosh.

-And you just hit thirty, you're an old man.
+And you just hit 30.

 Yeah, I'm getting very old, son.

-You're getting very old.
+You're getting very, very old.

 What a ride it's been.

-By the way, all of that led to Lawrence Jones cross country.
+By the way, all of that led to Lawrence Jones Cross Country.

-I mean, there's a reason we call that show cross country because you travel everywhere.
+I mean, there's a reason we call that show cross-country because you travel everywhere.

 But what were the things that we talked about?